 In 2011, Ariel started Defend The Darkroom.
-What began as just screen printing some shirts and selling bumper stickers grew into a Facebook page with a large following of analogue photographers.
-A community was created which involved sharing articles, art, and techniques with fellow analogue photographers.
+What began as screen printing t shirts, bumper stickers and selling them at galleries and shows grew into a Facebook page with a large following of analogue photographers.
+A community was created which centered around sharing articles, art, and techniques with fellow analogue photographers.

 Ariel has a regular column in the magazine Photopreneur.
-A printed and digital magazine which helps photographers begin and grow their own businesses.
+A magazine which helps photographers begin and grow their business.
 Ariel's column is called "Analogue Culture" and focuses primarily on analogue and alternative photographers. www.photopreneurmag.com

 Ariel Kessler has exhibited her work all over the United States, and internationally in Mexico and Japan.

 Her work can be found in public, and private collections throughout the world.

 Ariel lives in Watertown, MA with her dog and muse Georgia.